Savage X Fenty Show

-Savage X Fenty Show is an American television special about the annual fashion show for Rihanna's lingerie brand Savage X Fenty, also featuring music performances.
-The first, non-televised event took place in Brooklyn during New York Fashion Week.
+Savage X Fenty Show is an annual American television special about the fashion show for Rihanna's lingerie brand Savage X Fenty, also featuring music performances.
+The first, non-televised event took place in Brooklyn during New York Fashion Week in 2018.
 The first television special premiered on September 20, 2019, Vol. 2 premiered on October 2, 2020, Vol. 3 premiered on September 24, 2021, and Vol. 4 premiered on November 9, 2022, all on Amazon Prime Video.
 Rihanna is the executive producer and creative director of Savage X Fenty Show.

-Throughout the years, the television special has won three Webby Awards, and received nominations from the Set Decorators Society of America Awards and the Art Directors Guild Awards.
+Throughout the years, Savage X Fenty Show specials have won three Webby Awards, and received nominations from the Set Decorators Society of America Awards and the Art Directors Guild Awards.
 In 2022, it won the Primetime Emmy Award for Outstanding Choreography for Variety or Reality Programming for Parris Goebel's work on Vol. 3.

 History

 In 2018, Rihanna launched a new lingerie line called Savage X Fenty.
 On September 12, 2018, the first Savage X Fenty Show took place at New York Fashion Week.
 Models included Bella Hadid, Gigi Hadid, Indira Scott, and Slick Woods.
 Harper's Bazaar called it "a celebration of racial diversity and body inclusivity."
 Savage x Fenty is a company that celebrates all body shapes and encourages confidence through women and men lingerie.

 On September 10, 2019, the first special was filmed at Barclays Center in Brooklyn for New York Fashion Week, with a group of dancers choreographed by Parris Goebel.
 It featured Rihanna, along with supermodels Gigi Hadid, Bella Hadid, Cara Delevingne, and Joan Smalls, appearances by 21 Savage, Normani, Christian Combs, and Paloma Elsesser, and performances by Halsey, Migos, Big Sean, DJ Khaled, Fat Joe, Fabolous, Tierra Whack, and A$AP Ferg.